GlistenSTAR/agenda.ivertus/README.md

 # agenda.ivertus

-This project made with backend is Node, frontend is React
+This project made with backend is Node, frontend is React, db is mysql

 This project has been deleted by Y.S.